lionbytes/How-The-Internet-Works-Infographic/README.md

 <img src="https://github.com/lionbytes/How-The-Internet-Works-Infographic/blob/master/infographic-graphics-only.png" alt="">

 # Definitions
-An image with the below definitions included is available as well, you can find it in the repo.
+An image with the below definitions included is available as well.
+You can find a vertical and a horizontal version of it in the repo.

 ### ISP (Internet Service Provider)
 An organization that provides its subscribers with services accessing and using the Internet.